thanders/latex-templates/README.md

 # Latex-Templates

 This is a repository for storing useful templates for Latex documents.
+The templates include:

+* **generic_letter.tex** - A standard single page letter

 ## Getting Started